tuanphung/SmartTableView/README.md

 Usage
 --------------
 After [some setup](Doc/Examples.md), using LazyTableView is really simple.
-In your ViewController, just do:
+In your ViewController, just follow these steps below:

 1.Register your cells:
 ```swift